The Power of Emotional Awareness in Children: Nurturing Well-being

 What is Equine-Assisted Therapy?

-Mindfulness: Interacting with a horse requires individuals to be fully present, focusing on the horse’s body language and their own sensations.
+Mindfulness: Interacting with a horse requires individuals to be fully present, focusing on the horse’s body language and their sensations.
 This heightened mindfulness helps participants detach from past traumas or future anxieties, fostering a sense of inner peace.

 Breathwork: Horses are incredibly attuned to changes in human physiology.
 Practicing deep, intentional breathwork while interacting with a horse can help individuals regulate their emotions and reduce anxiety.
 The rhythmic exchange of breath between humans and horses creates a calming synergy.